haowulab/haowulab.github.io/index.md

 <p>I am an associate professor in the Department of Biostatatstics and Bioinformatics at Emory University.
 My research has been mainly focused on bioinformatics and computational biology.
-I'm particularly interested in developing statistical methods and computational tools for interpreting large scale genomic data from high-throughput technologies such as microarrays and second generation sequencing.
+I'm particularly interested in developing statistical methods and computational tools for analyzing large scale genomic data from high-throughput technologies such as microarrays and second generation sequencing.
 <p>
 I am also interested in general machine learning, pattern recognition and